umayrh/sketchy-polytopes/python/sparktuner/README.md

   * Finish the new objective function that, over _similar_ values of run-time, minimizes resource usage.
 E.g. if `spark.default.parallelism` ranging from 1 to 10 yields the same runtime in all cases, the optimal configuration value should be 1.
-    * Finish YarnMetrics and integrate with SparkMetrics; add tests
+    * Integrate with SparkMetrics; add tests
         * Need a SparkMetrics interface that YarnMetric implements.
 Also, the metrics object needs to be injected to avoid recreation.
     * Extract YARN app id from call_program's stderr